18 Introduction to testing code for data science

 ── Failure: `count_classes` should throw an error when incorrect types

-are passed to `data_frame` and `class_col` arguments ──
+are passed to the `data_frame` argument ──

-`count_classes(two_classes_3_obs_as_list, class_lables)` did not throw an error.
+`count_classes(two_classes_two_obs_as_list, class_lables)` did not throw an error.

 Error: